Language Requirement: None

 Students will enroll in the following courses.
 The marketing courses count as upper-division business electives:

-Students must have completed a principles of marketing course; at the University of Oregon, that is either MKTG 311 or BA 317.
-As this program is 6 weeks, it also covers the Global Context Requirement for Business majors.
+Students must have completed a principles of marketing course; at the University of Oregon, that is either MKTG 311 or BA 317 (see Additional Requirements below).

 Course Equivalencies